mozilla/aestimia/README.md

     npm test
     DEBUG= COOKIE_SECRET=supersecret node bin/aestimia.js

+By default, the `aestimia` database on the local mongo instance is used.

 When deploying, you'll want to set `COOKIE_SECRET` to something super secret.
 See [bin/aestimia.js][] for more configuration options.